Our agreement with The Ohio State University is designed to conserve energy and further Ohio State’s academic mission.

 Ohio State Energy Partners will collaborate with Ohio State to continuously look for ways to extend energy conservation measures across the entire campus, which the university will approve before implementation.
 These measures will help the university to meet or exceed its target reductions in overall energy consumption.

-A smart meter is a digital communication tool which will monitor, collect and communicate a building’s energy usage in real time.
-This technology is being installed in over 350 campus buildings and will provide crucial statistics to manage and reduce overall energy consumption.
+A smart meter is a digital communication tool that monitors, collects and communicates a building’s energy usage in real time.
+This technology was installed in over 350 campus buildings and provides crucial statistics to manage and reduce overall energy consumption.